EUDAT-B2SHARE/b2share/README.md

 Below is a guide for a full installation of Invenio on a CentOS VM via Vagrant (with Virtualbox).

-Use guide Deployment (1.) for installing the latest version of `b2share-next`, and Development (2.) for development purposes.
-Deployment will clone the latest version of `b2share-next`, whereas Development will share the B2SHARE repository on your local machine (which can be a cloned fork).
+Use guide Deployment (1.) for installing the latest version of `master`, and Development (2.) for development purposes.
+Deployment will clone the latest version of `master`, whereas Development will share the B2SHARE repository on your local machine (which can be a cloned fork).

 *NOTE: only one VM can be active at the same time due to portforwarding!*